Email Tweet this Like this

 1. Possess the desire to recover health instead of merely palliate symptoms.

 2. Be convinced of the merits and validity of the Marshall Protocol and Pathogenesis.
-Between the Knowledge Base, the MP study site, Bacteriality, and all the papers which discuss different aspects of the MP, there should be enough information available for any patient to make an informed decision about the MP.
-Given that there is a waiting list to join the study site, it shouldn't be up to any moderator to convince a patient to do the MP.
+Between the Knowledge Base, the MP study site, Bacteriality, and all the papers which discuss different aspects of the MP, there should be enough information available for patients to make an informed decision whether the MP is for them or not.

 Medications